6 people accuse Diddy of sexual assault in new lawsuits, including man who was 16 at the time

 Afterward, according to the woman, Combs nonchalantly adjusted his clothing and told her: “You better not tell anyone about this, or you will disappear.”

-In other John Doe lawsuits, a security guard at Combs’ 2006 white party alleges Combs sexually assaulted him after giving him a drugged beverage; a man accused Combs of forcing him to perform oral sex on him in the Macy’s stockroom in 2008; and a man sexually assaulting a man at a party in October 2021.
+The other John Doe lawsuits allege: Combs sexually assaulted a security guard at a 2006 white party after giving him a drugged beverage; forced a man working for a rival fashion brand to perform oral sex on him in the Macy’s stockroom in 2008; and sexually assaulted a man at a party in October 2021.

 The latter man, who suspects a drugged beverage left him unable to fight back, recalls multiple men assaulting him and distinctly recalls seeing Combs above him, naked, at one point during the assault, his lawsuit said.

-Associated Press journalist Andrew Dalton in Los Angeles contributed to this report. __
+Associated Press journalists Andrew Dalton and Jonathan Landrum Jr. in Los Angeles contributed to this report. ___

-This story has been corrected to reflect that the party celebrating Biggie Smalls was in 1995, not 2005, according to a lawsuit filed Monday.

 Credit: AP

-Note: This story has been corrected to show that the party celebrating Biggie Smalls was in 1995, not 2005, according to a lawsuit filed Monday.
-This story was first published on Oct.
-14, 2024.
-It was updated on Oct.
-15, 2024, to correct that Monday was not the first time Combs had been sued by a person alleging they were abused by a minor.
-Combs was accused of sexually abusing a person under the age of 18 in a previous lawsuit filed last year.